LogoLogo

 Conda Environments

-Per their website, Conda is a tool that "provides package, dependency, and environment management for any language."
+Per , Conda is a tool that "provides package, dependency, and environment management for any language."
 Essentially, Conda lets you create your own environments that contain the necessary pieces of software needed for you to run whatever program(s) or pipelines you need.

 Creating and Activating an Environment